-MongoDB user management from the command line can be a very cumbersome and unwieldy task.
-Luckily, Studio 3T (formerly MongoChef) makes it super-easy to create MongoDB users and manage their roles.
+MongoDB user management from the command line can be a very cumbersome and unwieldy task, so Studio 3T has made it super-easy to create MongoDB users and manage roles within our GUI.

-In this tutorial, I will assume that you have already set up a user administrator for your database.
+In this tutorial, we’ll show you how to create a MongoDB user and grant roles, assuming that you’ve already set up a user administrator for your database.
 If not, please first read our tutorial on how to bootstrap user authentication in MongoDB.

 In MongoDB, users are defined for a particular database.
 Although it is possible to grant a user from a database A access to another database B, users are typically defined in the database that they will access primarily.